 We aim to ensure that complainants are kept updated of our action either by telephone or in writing.
 Details of our current performance against these targets can be viewed under "Our Service Standards".

 Each of the Agencies/Businesses is committed to implementing the Independent Case Examiner's recommendations unless there are legislative or policy barriers.
 If the Independent Case Examiner's recommendations cannot be implemented, an explanation will be provided by the relevant Agency/Business.

 The only people allowed access to details of complaint reviews are the complainant, any authorised representative, the Independent Case Examiner's Case Officers, and the relevant Agency/Business.
 The relevant Agency/Business has access to information to enable it to answer any allegations made and to use Independent Case Examiner's findings to improve its service to other customers.

 In accordance with principles 3, 4 and 5 of the Data Protection Act 1998, the Independent Case Examiner will only retain information that is:

 In the case of clerical data, we will securely destroy all paperwork relating to a complainant's complaint 14 months after our last action.
 This includes all correspondence sent out to, or received from, complainants, representatives, MP's, etc, that has been generated during the examination of a complaint.
 We will retain an electronic record of the case history for 3 years after the case is closed.

-If you are dissatisfied with the outcome of the examination you can, in the first instance ask the Independent Case Examiner to re-consider your complaint.
-If you still remain dissatisfied with the outcome, you can ask a Member of Parliament or a Member of the Legislative Assembly to refer your complaint to the relevant Ombudsman.
+If you are dissatisfied with the outcome of our review of your complaint, and have any new evidence that you think would materially affect it or which shows that it contains a factual error, please provide it for the attention of the Customer Service Team for consideration.
+This should be done within three months of the date of the Independent Case Examiner’s report concerning your complaint.
+If you still remain dissatisfied with the outcome, you can ask a Member of Parliament or a Member of the Legislative Assembly to refer your complaint to the relevant Ombudsman